Any of these sound like you?

-Each Monday of each week, for 26 weeks, you will get a new video lesson with detailed
+Each week, you will have a new video lesson with detailed assignments so

 It’s easy to make progress when you know exactly what to do, and when to do it.